Internship in Spain at Danish-Owned Translation Agency

 - CV with details of education, latest grades, work experience and relevant courses.

 We look forward to receiving your application!
-If you are selected as an intern candidate, we will send you a short translation test as part of the vetting process.
+If you are selected as an intern candidate, we will send you a short translation test as part of our vetting process.

 Dominick Steffensen, Danish Intern from August 2018 – January 2019, Master’s in Communication and Danish, Roskilde University:

-“My internship at Comunica Translations was a very beneficial and educational experience and I had a great time during my 5 months stay.
-It is a great workplace with incredibly friendly coworkers who are always there to assist you with anything.
-If you enjoy working with languages and translations, Comunica is the place to be.
-You get an opportunity to try a variety of assignments in the translation field, which assures that you get an insight to the complexity and features of different types of translations.
-So, if you are the type of person that thrive in workplace with a great atmosphere, love being hands on with things and maybe have it easier with learning in practice, I would strongly suggest applying for an internship at Comunica Translations.
+“My internship at Comunica Translations was a very beneficial and educational experience and I had a great time during my five-month stay.
+It is a great workplace with incredibly friendly co-workers who are always there to assist you with anything.
+If you enjoy working with languages and translation, Comunica is the place to be.
+You get an opportunity to try a variety of assignments in the translation field, which means that you get an insight into the complexity and features of different types of translations.
+So, if you are the type of person who would thrive in a workplace with a great atmosphere, who loves being hands-on with things and who finds it easier to learn by doing, I would strongly recommend applying for an internship at Comunica Translations.
 You will not regret it.
-Plus, it is not the worst thing that it is located in the south of Spain.”
+Plus, it doesn’t hurt that their offices are located in the south of Spain!”

 Frederik Fuglsang, Danish Intern from August 2018 – January 2019, Master’s in Communication and Danish, Roskilde University:

-“For my 6 months internship I had the privilege to work at Comunica.
-The internship has been extremely enriching and rewarding and has given me some valuable practical experience to complement my studies.
-As an intern I was instructed in the use of different CAT-tools, while working with a wide range of interesting and challenging translation tasks.
-Apart from translation I was also given the opportunity to contribute to various communication tasks such as creating newsletters, slogans and content for their new website.
-I have benefited greatly from my time in Comunica both professionally and personally.
-I have not only improved my translation skills and gained a comprehensive insight into the industry – I have also learned what it takes to be a part of professional team.
-Last but not least I have to point out the working environment in Comunica which was really comfortable due to a bunch of very competent and helpful colleagues who made me feel as a part of the team from the very first day.”
+“For my six-month internship, I had the privilege of working at Comunica.
+The internship was extremely enriching and rewarding, and it gave me some valuable and practical experience to complement my studies.
+As an intern, I was instructed in the use of different CAT tools while working with a wide range of interesting and challenging translation tasks.
+Apart from translation, I was also given the opportunity to contribute to various communication tasks such as creating newsletters, slogans and content for their new website.
+I benefited greatly from my time at Comunica, both professionally and personally.
+I was not only able to improve my translation skills and gain a comprehensive insight into the industry, but I also learned what it takes to be a part of a professional team.
+Last but not least, I must also say that the working environment at Comunica was really comfortable thanks to a bunch of very competent and helpful colleagues who made me feel like a part of the team right from my very first day.”

 Sebastian Malthe Hansen, Danish Intern from 1st September to 1st December 2018, Master’s Degree within Intercultural Studies Latin America at Aarhus University, School of Business and Social Sciences:

-“During my three months as an intern at Comunica, both my goals and expectations as well as Aarhus University’s requirements were fulfilled.
-Already from the first day in the office, I was given a lot of responsibility as well as co-determination regarding the many different translation projects, I was working on daily.
-My workday as an intern at Comunica would normally start by checking emails in Outlook followed by planning the first projects of the day.
-I also discovered from the very first day that I could ask my colleagues for advice at any time.
-The comfortable working environment and cheerfulness of my colleagues as well as everyone’s professional approach made me feel like I was never alone and never needed to feel at a loss regarding a translation project.
+“During my three months as an intern at Comunica, all of my goals and expectations were fulfilled, as well as the requirements from Aarhus University.
+Right from my first day in the office, I was given a lot of responsibility, as well as co-determination regarding the many different translation projects that I was working on daily.
+My working day as an intern at Comunica would normally start with checking emails in Outlook, followed by planning the first projects of the day.
+I also discovered right from day one that I could ask my colleagues for advice at any time.
+The comfortable working environment and cheerfulness of my colleagues, as well as everyone’s professional approach, made me feel like I was never alone and that I never needed to feel at a loss regarding a translation project.
 It was also my impression that Comunica encourages and supports the social cohesion of their staff.
-Hence, once a month (usually the first Thursday of every month) an After-Work event is organised, where colleagues meet up for a beer and a couple of tapas.
-It felt like a good mixture of the Danish hygge tradition and the Spanish way of life, where a beer after work is a common occurrence.
-The events seemed to be very popular, and it was nice to meet up with colleagues outside of our working environment.
-I can wholeheartedly recommend Comunica to others, who are passionate about translation.
-If you are looking for an internship with plenty of responsibility and co-determination as well as a highly professional working environment filled with both smiles and laughter, Comunica is the right place for you.”
+For example, once a month (usually the first Thursday of every month) an after-work social event was held where colleagues meet up for a beer and a couple of tapas.
+It felt like a good combination of the Danish hygge tradition and the Spanish way of life, where a beer after work is a common occurrence.
+These events seemed to be very popular, and it was nice to meet up with colleagues outside of our working environment.
+I can wholeheartedly recommend Comunica to anyone who is passionate about translation.
+If you are looking for an internship with plenty of responsibility and co-determination, as well as a highly professional working environment that is filled with both smiles and laughter, Comunica is the right place for you.”

 Natascha Pustelnik, Danish Intern from the 26th June until the 25th August 2017, Master’s in International Business Communication in Spanish, Aarhus University, School of Business and Social Sciences:

-“I had my internship at Comunica from the 26th June until the 25th August, and even though I was there for only nine weeks, I learned a lot from my stay.
-From the very beginning, I got to try my strength on different CAT tools and small test jobs, just to get a feeling of how things work, and within a short time, I was thrown into it, which – to me – seems like the best way to get going.
-Of course, I received a thorough introduction to the major CAT tools and, quickly, I felt comfortable using CAT tools such as Trados, Memsource and, especially, memoQ.
-Little by little, I got to take on bigger and more interesting translation jobs that were somewhat more challenging than the smaller and more identical jobs.
+“I had my internship at Comunica from 26 June until 25 August, and even though I was only there for nine weeks, I learned a lot from my stay.
+From the very beginning, I got to try my strength on different CAT tools and small test jobs, just to get a feel for how things work, and within a short time, I was thrown right into it, which – to me – seems like the best way to get going.
+Of course, I received a thorough introduction to the major CAT tools and, quickly, I felt comfortable using programmes such as Trados, Memsource and, especially, memoQ.
+Little by little, I got to take on bigger and more interesting translation jobs that were somewhat more challenging than the smaller and more predictable jobs I was doing at the start.
 To me, the most important part of the internship was getting to know the three major CAT tools and not, as one might expect, the linguistic part.
-Furthermore, I quickly realized just how structured you need to be to work in this field, and just how good you need to be to handle stressful situations and manage periods with huge work amounts – and I enjoyed every moment!
-It was great to get insight into the vibrant translation industry, the work as a translator and proof-reader, and it was inspiring to be surrounded by hardworking people who are very enthusiastic about their area of work.
-All in all, my internship has been very giving, and I will recommend anyone who has a flair for language to apply for an internship at Comunica.”
+Furthermore, I quickly realised just how structured you need to be to work in this field, and just how good you need to be at handling stressful situations and managing very busy periods with high volumes of work – and I enjoyed every moment!
+It was great to get insight into the vibrant translation industry, the work of a translator and proofreader, and it was inspiring to be surrounded by hardworking people who are very enthusiastic about their area of work.
+All in all, my internship experience was very rewarding, and I would recommend anyone who has a flair for language to apply for an internship at Comunica.”

 Guri Birgitte Poulsen, Danish Intern from October 2015 until March 2016, Master’s in Translation and Interpretation, Aarhus University, Business and Social Sciences:

-“I have benefited enormously from my internship with Comunica.
-Through the internship, I have received an insight into the translation industry, I have been instructed in the use of various CAT-tools and most importantly, I have developed and improved my translation skills.
-My tasks as an intern were varied and challenging, and my work always felt valued.
-I was able to work independently from the beginning while knowing that I could always ask for help if I needed it.
-Comunica offers a very comfortable working environment, and everyone made me feel welcome from the first day, so the overall experience has been nothing but positive.”
+“I benefited enormously from my internship with Comunica.
+Throughout the internship, I received insights into the translation industry, I was instructed in the use of various CAT tools and, most importantly, I was able to develop and improve my translation skills.
+My duties as an intern were varied and challenging, and my work always felt valued.
+I was able to work independently from the very beginning, while knowing that I could always ask for help if I ever needed it.
+Comunica offers a very comfortable working environment, and everyone made me feel welcome right from the first day, so the overall experience was nothing but positive.”

 Artina Christensen, Danish Intern from June 2015 until December 2015, Aalborg University:

-“My 6 months internship at COMUNICA has by far been the best and most fruitful semester throughout my studies.
-I am more than grateful to have had the experience of; working with both exciting and challenging translation tasks on an equal footing to professional translators; working with CAT tools on a daily basis; and gaining insight to COMUNICA’s marketing activities.
-At the same time, I was surrounded by professional, international, and indeed helpful colleagues – I will definitely miss being part of the COMUNICA team!”
+“My six-month internship at COMUNICA was by far the best and most fruitful semester of my studies.
+I am more than grateful to have been able to experience: working with both exciting and challenging translation tasks on an equal footing with professional translators; working with CAT tools on a daily basis, and gaining insights into COMUNICA’s marketing activities.
+At the same time, I was surrounded by professional, international, and, indeed, helpful colleagues – I will definitely miss being a part of the COMUNICA team!”